pantheon-systems/documentation/source/content/guides/php/03-settings-php.md

   </Alert>

 - For actions that should take place on every environment, such as object caching, use the constant `PANTHEON_ENVIRONMENT`.
-Again, it will contain Dev, Test, or Live.
-See our [Object Cache](/object-cache) guide for examples.
+It will contain Dev, Test, or Live.
+Refer to the [Object Cache](/object-cache) guide for examples.

 - For Actions that require access to protected services like Object Cache or the site database, you can use the `$_ENV` superglobal.
 Please review our guide on [Reading Pantheon Environment Configuration](/guides/environment-configuration/read-environment-config) for more information, or refer to our [Object Cache](/object-cache) guide for examples.